bfarago/bjtcputoolchain/README.md

 IDE
 ---
 This is a Windows MFC application, it is under development.
-It simulates the BJT CPU, and i/o periferals like UART, Video card right now.
+It simulates the BJT CPU, and i/o peripherals like UART, Video card, keypad, joystick.
 Asm editor part is read only at this moment, and compiler is running externally.
 To see more detailed description, read [ide documentation](doc/ide.md)

 ![ide screenshot](doc/sside1.png?raw=true "ide")